Why Are My Ovulation Test Peaks Low? Am I Not Ovulating?

 Need to Double-Check?

-If still unsure, basal temp.
-We offer an easy@Home Bluetooth basal thermometer that pairs with the Premom app.
-Basal temping confirms ovulation, while ovulation tests predict it.
+If you're still unsure if you have ovulated or not, check your temp!
+We offer an Easy@Home Bluetooth basal thermometer that pairs with the Premom app.
+Basal body temperature tracking confirms ovulation, while ovulation tests predict it.
 It is recommended to use both fertility tracking methods throughout the menstrual cycle and see where the coverline falls.
-Women who use both ovulation tests and BBT tracking tend to have an easier time pinpointing their ovulation day and getting pregnant quicker.
+Women who use both ovulation tests and body temperature tracking tend to have an easier time pinpointing their ovulation day and getting pregnant faster.